-Mark Hough, ASLA, is a landscape architect, writer and teacher.
+Mark Hough, FASLA, is a landscape architect, writer and teacher.
 He lives in Durham, NC, where he works for Duke University.

-Mark Hough, ASLA has been the campus landscape architect at Duke University since 2000.
+Mark Hough has been the university landscape architect at Duke University since 2000.
 He is involved in all aspects of planning and design on the ever-evolving campus.
 Outside of Duke, he writes and lectures on topics such as cities, campuses, sustainability and cultural landscapes.
 He is a frequent contributor to Landscape Architecture Magazine and has written for other publications, including Places Journal, Chronicle of Higher Education, and College Planning and Management.
 In 2011 he was awarded the Bradford Williams Medal for writing excellence by the American Society of Landscape Architects (ASLA).
-He is very involved in his Durham, NC community and currently serves on the City’s Historic Preservation Commission, Cultural Advisory Board and as chair of the Public Art Committee.
-He is also an adjunct faculty member in the College of Design at NC State University.
-Contact him at Twitter: @mharrisonhough.
+He is a Fellow of ASLA.